-Protesters burn part of Guatemala’s Congress building
+Guatemala condemns fire at Congress; 12 injured in protests

 “Anyone who is proven to have participated in the criminal acts will be punished with the full force of the law.”
 He wrote that he defended people’s right to protest, “but neither can we allow people to vandalize public or private property.”

-The president said he had been meeting with various groups to present changes to the controversial budget.
+The president said he had been meeting with various groups to present changes to the budget.

-Discontent had been building over the 2021 budget on social media and clashes erupted during demonstrations on Friday.
-Guatemalans were angered because lawmakers approved $65,000 to pay for meals for themselves, but cut funding for coronavirus patients and human rights agencies, among other things.

-Protesters were also upset by recent moves by the Supreme Court and Attorney General they saw as attempts to undermine the fight against corruption.
+Protesters were also upset by recent moves by the Supreme Court and attorney general that they saw as attempts to undermine the fight against corruption.

-Vice President Guillermo Castillo has offered to resign, telling Giammattei that both men should resign their positions “for the good of the country.”
+Vice President Guillermo Castillo has offered to resign, telling Giammattei that both men should leave their positions “for the good of the country.”
 He also suggested vetoing the approved budget, firing government officials and attempting more outreach to various sectors around the country.

-Giammattei had not responded publicly to that proposal and Castillo did not share the president’s reaction to his proposal.
+Giammattei had not responded publicly to that proposal and Castillo did not share the president’s reaction.
 Castillo said he would not resign alone.

-The spending plan was negotiated in secret and approved by the congress before dawn Wednesday.
-It also passed while the country was distracted by the fallout of hurricanes Eta and Iota, which brought torrential rains to much of Central America.
+The spending plan was negotiated in secret and approved by Congress before dawn Wednesday.

 The Roman Catholic Church leadership in Guatemala also called on Giammattei to veto the budget Friday.